 1. Introduction

 The EGI Accounting Portal is an operational tool that processes, summarizes and displays the Accounting Repository data, gathered from all sites of the EGI infrastructure.
 Through the Accounting Portal, the EGI Community (resource users, site and VO admins, NGI staff and others) knows how the resources are used, when, where, by whom.
-The portal can also help these parties understand the efficiency of resource consumption.
+The portal can also help these parties to understand the efficiency of resource consumption.

 The accounting data is gathered from individual sites using the APEL middleware, which parses grid and cloud job data from local job logs and send CPU, user, data and multicore job records using the SSM messaging system to a central accounting repository.
 This repository controls the correct publication of these logs and processes them internally.
 As a result of this process, a condensed version of these records is sent to the Accounting Portal using SSM.
 This data is combined with metadata from several sources to offer a comprehensive view to EGI Community and is published in a graphical and understandable form.